Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 \end{bmatrix}
 $$

-In the case of the above, Note that unlike MATLAB, **\*** is elementwise multiplication, not matrix multiplication.
+In the case of the above math codes, Note that unlike MATLAB, **\*** is elementwise multiplication, not matrix multiplication.

-So I instead use the **dot** function to compute inner products of vectors, to multiply a vector by a matrix, and to multiply matrices.
+If you want to matrix multiplication, you stead use the **dot** function to compute inner products of vectors, to multiply a vector by a matrix, and to multiply matrices.

-**dot** is avaiable both as a function in the Numpy module and as an instance method of array objects :
+**dot** is available both as a function in the Numpy module and as an instance method of array objects :

 ```python
 >>> x = np.array([[1,2],[3,4]])